 It was important to me that Stellarnet Rebel was neither utopian (like Star Trek) nor dystopian (like most cyberpunk), nor alternate reality (like steampunk).
 The future in Stellarnet Rebel is extrapolated from current trends as (I hope) a relatively plausible future both grand and distressing, and a realistic — not just futuristic — backdrop for a compelling, character-driven story.

-Dreams, music, technology, history, visionaries, video games, and a lifetime of experiences all came together to become Stellarnet Rebel.
+Dreams, music, technology, history, visionaries, video games, and a lifetime of experiences all came together to become Stellarnet Rebel, my first published novel.

 ~ J. L. Hilton